FireRuin/ftf-run-format-v2/README.md

 - This include FSSv2, name, link, etc.. of the game
 - Only use this for Flee The Facility Speedrun !!!

+The backup is for archiving purpose, don't use any of them as they are slow and broken with no true result